-The questionnaire was given to three lecturers to judge the validity of questions according to the objectives.
+The questionnaires were given to the supervisor to judge the validity of questions according to the objectives.
 After the assessment of the questionnaire, the necessary adjustments were made bearing in mind the objectives of the study.
-Then a content validity index (CVI) of 0.81 was obtained using the following formula,
+Then a content validity index (CVI) of 0.81 was obtained by using the following formula,